NetTalk WebServer - Building Secure Web Sites

 next time you compile.)

-forward security (ECDH).
-Not all clients support ECDH, and so those
+security (ECDH).
+Not all clients support ECDH, and so those clients can

-clients can fall back on the DH cipher.
-The DH cipher requires a file
+fall back on the DH cipher.
+The DH cipher requires a file called

-called dh2048.pem, which is in your application folder.
-You need to
+dh2048.pem, which is in your application folder.
+You need to deploy this

 they will fall back to using AES (which is still very good.)